I selected Daniel and James Ball to be co-subjects of this post because I’ve run into their respective descendants in the most unlikely of places.

 Gary & Polly’s grandson, James Demetrius Ball, grew up in Wisconsin, where Polly moved her family after Gary’s death in 1839.
 James raised his family in Nebraska, and descendants moved off to Montana and Washington.

 James’ granddaughter was Myrtle Ball, who married Cleo Madison.
 Presumably they met in Nebraska, but were living in Great Falls, Montana, in 1930.

 They lived there with Cleo’s father and step-mother, Frank and Katie.
 Katie was the youngest daughter of Ancestor #1, Lula Earl Ralston.
 Lula’s granddaughter, my grandmother Lula, was married to Otho’s grandson, Louis Otho Wright.
 I think Louie and Myrtle were third cousins.
 I wonder if they ever knew if they were kin.

 From Maryland to Montana in 180 years… by way of Pennsylvania, Wisconsin, Ohio, Indiana, Iowa and Nebraska.
 Just that easy.
 But there’s more…

 Meanwhile back in Maryland, Daniel’s brother James Ball married and started a family, eventually moving everyone off to Ohio and Indiana.
 James had a son Samuel – a dapper, Dickensian-looking fellow with a terrific top hat.

-Samuel’s daughter Catherine Ball was born in Ohio, lived in Iowa, and finally in Nebraska, where she met and married Alexander LaFORTUNE.
-They started a family and eventually moved west, arriving in California’s Central Valley in the 1870s, decades before the creation of irrigation canals.
+Samuel’s daughter Catherine Ball was born in Ohio, lived in Iowa, and finally in Nebraska, where she met and married Alexander LaFortune.
+They started a family and eventually moved west, arriving in California’s Central Valley in the 1870s.

 So – to summarize: the Ball Family is a big deal on my mom’s side.
 They also elbow into my dad’s side too.
 They are everywhere and know everyone.
 Deal with it.